Inside Canon Digital Photo Professional 4.5

 Using the Tool palette

-The Tool palette of DPP 4.0 has now been re-organised so that you can tailor tools to a particular workflow.
+The Tool palette of DPP 4.5 allows you to tailor tools to a particular workflow.
 There are now two rows, each containing three tabs of sensibly grouped tools.
 In the top row the tabs provide access to lens correction tools, cropping and straightening tools and the dust delete and copy stamp tools.
 These tools enable you to correct geometric distortion and counteract the effects of chromatic aberration as well as improving composition and hiding sensor spots.

 In the lower front row of the Tool palette you’ll see the Basic palette is visible by default.
 This enables you to make common adjustments to colour and exposure.
 There’s also a new Color (Gamut) Adjustment palette that enables you to selectively target and tweak the Hue, Saturation and Luminance of eight different colour gamuts.
 You can use this new palette to produce creative looks in images, such as cross-processed colours.